DakuTree/resume-gen/README.md

 6. Your generated resume should now be found in ../prod.
 7. <OPTIONAL> RUN: "grunt deploy" (This deploys your website via FTP to the location specified in settings.json)

-##thanks
+## misc
+Originally wrote this after finding out the original project wasn't exactly easy to customize.
+It outputs more or less the exactly the same HTML as the PHP version, with some odd changes here and there.

+Personally I've moved to using careers.stackoverflow, but maybe someone will find some use for this :)

+## thanks
-Design is based on resume by Pascal van Gemert - https://github.com/pascalvgemert/resume
+Design is taken from resume by Pascal van Gemert - https://github.com/pascalvgemert/resume
 Further thanks @ [humans.txt](build/files/misc/humans.txt).